theodormoroianu/FirstYearCourses/TehniciWeb/Project/README.md

 * Serve the first `html` file (with a basic structure)
 * Give to the client the required scripts / `css` files
 * Verify the authenticity of the user who logged in (and of course create new users)
-* Syncronize the notes (basically recive a `POST` request every few seconds and store it in a local file)
+* Create new sessions by giving users authentification tokens
+* Serve / Save / Delete notes via Create / Update / Delete requests

 For making requests easier, I decided to use the `express` framework.

 ## Client

-The Client app is made in pure `javascript`, and should consist of 3 different parts:
+The Client app is made in pure `javascript`, and consists of 3 different parts:

 1. Log-in page
     * Page that opens by default unless the user is already signed-in
     * Requests for a user / password or offers to create a new account
     * Sends the info to the server and waits for a confirmation / denial
+2. Sign-up page
+    * Page where the user is able to create a new account
+    * Sends the info to the server and waits for a confirmation
-2. Interface
+3. Interface
     * Script able to generate the main aspects of the app, like menus, notes, etc
     * Refreshes live based on the active user / notes
-3. SyncService
-    * Launches as soon as the user signs in
-    * Fetches from the server a `JSON` containing all the data from the user
-    * Once every few seconds it sends back the updated `JSON` to the server
+4. Settings
+    * Offers the user a few settings like whether to keep it signed in or not, order of the notes, avatar image etc
+5. Note editor
+    * Interface in which a user is able to create / edit / delete notes

 ## Behaviour

-I will probably use the template now in `sample_website2`.
-This will be the main page, from where we can access the list of all notes (the css-grid at the bottom), the "create a new Note", "settings" and "sign out" buttons.

 The notes have:
-* A category (work, travel, cook, bills, groceries etc).
+* A category (work, travel, cook, bills, groceries etc)
-* An asociated picture (most probably chosen randomly from a list on the server).
+* An asociated picture (chosen randomly from a list on the server)
 * A title
 * A deadline
 * A content (text)